yanshay/spoolease-docs/docs/20-build-setup/console-setup.md

 After rebooting, the terminal screen will display an IP address, indicating successful WiFi setup.

-You may also encounter an error about a missing SDCard.
-An SDCard is not required; it’s only supported for cases where an alternative configuration method is needed for specific reasons.

 ---

 ## Alternative Printer Information Setup